kirqe/autm-rb/README.md

 Another theme for jekyll.
 based on shiori and midnight

-If you want live version, I use it for my blog - http://railsr.github.io/
+If you want live version, I use it for my blog. railsr.github.io/

 features: